Everyone heard about Spartacus or saw movies about him, but you will be one of the few who comes to see the actual place where his revolt started

 On this tour you will come to the Amphitheater where legendary Spartacus once fought as gladiator and where he started his famous slave uprising which shook southern Italy for several years.
 You will also see the most authentic Museum of Gladiators and the secret temple dedicated to Mithra.
-After this tour you will not only feel the spirit of Spartacus still left in the huge arena, but learn many things about different types of gladiatorial combat and weapons, as well as alternatives to Christianity in the first centuries A.D.
+After this tour you will not only feel the spirit of Spartacus still left in the huge arena, but learn many things about different type of gladiatorial combats and weapons, as well as alternatives to Christianity in the first centuries A.D.

 Why book this tour?

 This amphitheater was second in size only to the Colosseum in Rome.
 But that’s not the only reason to come here.
 This amphitheater stands on top of the ruins of the previous arena of Spartacus.
-Everyone heard about Spartacus or saw movies about him, but you will be one of the few who have come to see the actual place where his revolt started.
+Everyone heard about Spartacus or saw movies about him, but you will be one of the few who comes to see the actual place where his revolt started.
 Moreover, this amphitheater is less visited by tourists than Colosseum, therefore you will have singular opportunity to explore it in tranquillity.
-Also, the underground space of Colosseum is closed to visitors, but here we’ll be able to show you spectacular underground rooms and mysterious galleries, where gladiators and animals were kept between the performances.
+Also, the underground space of Colosseum is closed to visitors, but here we’ll be able to show you spectacular underground rooms and mysterious galleries, where gladiators and animals were kept during the performances.